 Mogilev Region is one of the most economically developed territories of the Republic of Belarus.
-It is characterized by high industrial and agricultural potential, advantageous geographic location.
+It is characterized by high industrial and agricultural potential, advantageous geographical location.

 The region has a highly educated human capital.
-Wide range of educational institutions includes 7 higher educational institutions, 21 specialized secondary educational establishments, 48 vocational schools and 526 high schools.
+Wide range of educational institutions includes 7 higher educational institutions, 21 specialized secondary educational establishments, 48 vocational schools and 526 comprehensive schools.

-The City of Mogilev is the third largest city of Belarus by population (370,000 people).
-The City is located on the picturesque banks of the Dnieper, which falls into the Black Sea.
+The City of Mogilev is the third largest city of Belarus by population (about 370,000 people).
+The City is located on the picturesque banks of the Dnieper which falls into the Black Sea.

 About half of the industrial goods of Mogilev Region are produced in Mogilev.